gnayiqnat/digiasce-nextui/README.md

 Contributions are welcome!
 Feel free to submit bug reports, feature requests, or even pull requests to help improve the website for everyone.

 ## Legal Notices
 The code in this repository is licensed under the MIT License (see LICENSE.txt).

-Logos, photos, and other information on this website are copyrighted by Digital Ascent and may not be used without permission.
+All logos, photos, and other proprietary information on this website are copyrighted by Digital Ascent and are provided solely for informational purposes.
+They may not be used, reproduced, distributed, or modified without prior written consent from Digital Ascent.

 ## Contact
 For support or questions, you can reach out to the project maintainer at contact@tanqiyang.com